-Below, I have applied the same examples as above to emphasize how “hen” and “henne” makes little, or no, difference.
+Below, I have applied the same examples as above to emphasize how the words “hen” and “henne” make little, or no, difference.

 The table below contains the most common Danish prepositions which are used to describe relations between entities.

-Here are some examples of Danish phrases in which prepositions describe relation between entities
+Here are some examples of Danish phrases in which prepositions describe the relation between entities:

 In some cases, prepositions function as adverbs.
-In practice, it is a merging of the preposition and the adverb as in for example:
+In practice, it is a merging of the preposition and the adverb, for example: